 - Material properties – Rigorous end user testing is essential when selecting suitable label materials.
 An ultra-thin membrane to limit peeling, highly-durable adhesives and a resistance to chemicals and cleaning substances are just some common laboratory label features.

 - Production workflow – Close consultation with an experienced manufacturer that offers samples for end user testing before orders are sent into full production is important for meeting bespoke laboratory label requirements.

-Fine Cut are the UK market leaders for the provision of durable label solutions for the Medical industry.
+We are the UK market leaders for the provision of durable label solutions for the Medical industry.
 We are able to offer a complete recommendation to suit your specific requirements and cater for your full product or laboratory label and marking needs.
-Fine Cut have worked closely with large Blue Chip companies and public bodies over the past 30 years and have amassed an unrivalled level of expertise and knowledge within this sector.
+We have worked closely with the NHS, private laboratories and governing bodies over the past 30 years and have amassed an unrivalled level of expertise and knowledge within this sector.

 We have worked with some of the UK’s leading analytical and production laboratories who use labelling as part of their GLP (good laboratory practice) regime.
 This regime requires total product traceability and control throughout the full test / production procedures and Fine Cuts range of laboratory label materials provides the confidence they require so they can perform throughout the full procedures without fading, smudging or falling off.

 Additionally, we have assisted companies who are labelling CE products used within an NHS environment and companies who require UL approved materials to be used on their products for the North American market.
 Labels can be applied to a range of surfaces ranging from metal to plastic and can also survive cleaning processes required to keep products in line with stringent Infection control guidelines.